beca-g/MakersJournal/WK5.md

 ## **Reflection**

  ***Best bits of the week?***
-After a long, tough, week tt was amazing to have a complete working BnB clone by the end of the week.
+After a long, tough, week it was amazing to have a complete working BnB clone by the end of the week.

 ***What would you improve or change moving forward?***
 Learn the basics of CSS before attempting to style a project.
 It was infuriating to try and align everything.